 My computer cannot find SaxaNet; how can I find SaxaNet?

 You may be trying to connect to SaxaNet at a location where SaxaNet is not available, even though you may have already configured your computer for SaxaNet.

 What should I do if I cannot connect to SaxaNet?

-Contact the Service Center at 202-687-4949 or firstname.lastname@example.org.
+Contact the Service Center by email, phone, or chat by going to help.georgetown.edu.
 Please make sure to include the time and exact location where you were unable to connect.